 Mortgage Tip # 4: Check Your Budget Again

 Owning a home is a long-term financial obligation.
-It is important that you understand the different costs and expenses you're committing to pay, as well as how they fit into your budget.
-When shopping for a home and/or mortgage work out different scenarios, so you are prepared for a variety of circumstances.
+You must understand the different costs and expenses you're committing to pay, as well as how they fit into your budget.
+When shopping for a home and mortgage, work out different scenarios, so you are prepared for a variety of circumstances.

 Here are a few mortgage tips to help you check your budget and find an affordable mortgage:

 - Include all of your potential costs.
-Don't neglect to include your property taxes and homeowner insurance, two big expenses.
+Don't neglect to include your property taxes and homeowner insurance, two significant expenses.

 - Repair and maintenance expenses greatly vary between house and region.
 Prepare to spend at least 1% per year of the house's value on upkeep.
 These are not ongoing monthly expenses, so make sure that you include them in your budget, so you can cover them when the need arises.

 - Consider your family situation and future expenses.
-A growing family means a lot more expenses.
+A growing family means more expenses.

-- Base your gross monthly income on stable income.
-Lenders look for a two year employment record and stable monthly income.
+- Lenders look for a two-year employment record and steady monthly income.

 Mortgage Tips #5: Check out Mortgage Rates

 Lower mortgage rates translate into lower monthly payments.
-If rates increase then you may be able to afford a less expensive home and/or a smaller mortgage.
+If rates increase, then you may be able to afford a less expensive home and a smaller mortgage.
 Check out different mortgage programs, including rates and fees.

-Here are some shopping for mortgage tips that will help you check mortgage rates and find an affordable mortgage:
+Here is some shopping for mortgage tips that will help you check mortgage rates and find an affordable mortgage:

 - Check out today’s mortgage rates at an online site.